 Remember that even though dental insurance may not cover the entire cost of a dental procedure, it still covers something.
 This lessens your out-of-pocket expenses.
 A penny saved is a penny earned, as they say!
 We do, however, recommend that you consider what your premiums are.
 Sometimes it doesn’t make sense for a person to have dental insurance, and is much more cost effective to have a personal dental savings account.

-We encourage you to come to us with all of your dental insurance questions.
+We hope we were able to help you understand how insurance works and we encourage you to come to us with all of your dental insurance questions.
 To schedule a complimentary consultation with our office in Palmdale, California, please contact us at (661) 349-7725 today.